leafgen-docs/leafgen-docs.github.io/docs/additional-information/index.md

 3 80.62014 14.28959 1105.12195  1.00000  1.00000  1.00000  0.12389  0.77510  0.61957 -0.59716 -0.44043  0.67039  0.79250 -0.45304  0.40829
 ...
 ```
 That is, one row contains the index, position vector, scaling vector, and the rotation matrix split into three row vectors.
-The trasformation of the leaf base geometry (which has the start point at [0 0 0] the leaf tip direction as [0 1 0] and the surfrace normal direction as [0 0 1]) can be achieved translating the leaf start point according tho the position vector, scaling the leaf dimensions according to the scaling vector, and rotating the leaf direction and normal with the rotation matrix.
+The trasformation of the leaf base geometry (which has the start point at [0 0 0] the leaf tip direction as [0 1 0] and the surfrace normal direction as [0 0 1]) to represent each leaf of the generated foliage can be achieved by translating the leaf start point according to the position vector, scaling the leaf dimensions according to the scaling vector, and rotating the leaf direction and normal with the rotation matrix.

 {: .note }
 Exporting the transforms into txt file does not include the information of the leaf base geometry, only the transforms.
 For the use in downstream applications, the user can either save the geometry separately, or replace the triangle geomtery used in LeafGen with something more complicated, e.g., giving a more realistic 3D model of a leaf or needle shoot for radiative transfer modelling.